-• Photovoltaics: solar panels play an increasingly important role in energy production, driven by innovations that push efficiency up, and module cost down, for Si panels.
+• Photovoltaics and sunlight driven chemical processes: solar panels play an increasingly important role in energy production, driven by innovations that push efficiency up, and module cost down, for Si panels.
 To break through the efficiency ceiling of Si photovoltaics, current research focuses on nanophotonic light management strategies, and novel materials such as perovskites.
 At the same time, photonic engineering promises architecture-integrated photovoltaics.